GEO Group: Rehabilitation programs

-Controversies and criticisms
+Criticism, incidents, and other concerns

 Public relations issues

-In February 2013, the GEO Group's private foundation pledged US$6 million to company founder George Zoley's alma mater, Florida Atlantic University.
+In February 2013, the GEO Group's private foundation pledged US$6 million to company founder George Zoley's alma mater, Florida Atlantic University (FAU) (Zoley was also onetime Chair of the FAU Board of Trustees).
 In return, the GEO Group received naming rights to the university's football stadium.
 In April, after pressure from students, faculty, and alumni, GEO Group withdrew the gift.
+The GEO Group's Executive Vice President Adam Hasner then became President of FAU in 2025.

 Public relations firm Edelman supported GEO Group and was characterized by one source as helping in "laundering the reputation of private US concentration camps" in July 2019.
 In May 2019, The New York Times reported that executives from the Washington, D.C., office, including office president Lisa Ross and former Trump White House deputy press secretary, Lindsay Walters, traveled to Florida to present the pitch.

 In terminating California's contract with GEO's Central Valley Modified Community Correctional Facility in McFarland, Governor Gavin Newsom said that this was a step intended to, "end the outrage of private prisons once and for all."
 Newsom further stated: "Private, for-profit prisons have been used for many years to help the state overcome prison overcrowding challenges, but it is time to end our reliance on them."